cfuehrmann/bringer/README.markdown

 -------------------

-One may consider changing bringer so that it presents its choices via a mouse-clickable menu (e.g. based on GTK).
+One may consider changing bringer so that it presents its choices via a mouse-clickable menu.
+(One could for example use GTK, or switch to try to switch to F#/Mono).

 Why is bringer written in OCaml?